SEKOIA-IO/documentation/docs/integrations/windows.md

 ## I] Windows Event logs

 On Microsoft Windows workstations and servers, most of the important hardward and software activities that are relevant for security detection and analysis, are logged into three files.
-- Application: for windows components such as drivers and built-in interface elements
+- Application: for Windows components such as drivers and built-in interface elements
 - System: records the events related to programs installed on a system
 - Security: records the events related to security, such as logon attempts and ressource access